cernvm/cernvm-launch/ci/README.md

 ### Test file format

 Test file can have several sections, which are executed in the same order as they occur.
-A section represents one run of the cernvm-launch binary.
-A test is successful if all its sections run successfully.
+Section represents one run of the cernvm-launch binary.
+Test is successful if all its sections run successfully.
+Test must not leave any artifacts after its execution (e.g. created machines).

 Section has following parameters:
 - cmd_params: cernvm-launch command line arguments.
 You can provide a